jawerg/meterdata/presi.md

 ---

-## Loading Data into Clickhouse Pt.2.3
+## Loading Data into ClickHouse Pt.2.3

 The magic is in the row groups, and allows the single file to be read in parallel from multiple processes without blocking 🤯